Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Trapped solution

 For the profile part, we have

 By \eqref{eq:5.3 Remark 1}, \eqref{eq:5.3 Remark 2}, and again \eqref{eq:CommuteHilbert}, we have

 Hence, we arrive at \eqref{eq:5.3 Remark goal}. \end{rem}

-\begin{rem}[Kernel of $A_{Q}L_{Q}$] The above technical issue stems from the use of nonlinear adapted derivative $\D_{w}w=w_{1}$ instead of linear adapted derivatives such as $L_{Q}\eps$ or $A_{Q}L_{Q}\eps$.
+\begin{rem}[Kernel of $A_{Q}L_{Q}$] The technical issue mentioned above arises from the use of nonlinear adapted derivative $\D_{w}w=w_{1}$ instead of linear adapted derivatives such as $L_{Q}\eps$ or $A_{Q}L_{Q}\eps$.
 The problematic (real) $Q$-direction belongs to the kernel of $A_{Q}$ but $Q$ cannot be achieved by taking $L_{Q}$ to the generalized kernels \eqref{eq:GeneralizedKernelRelation}, which we completely modulated by introducing six modulation parameters.
 The presence of a nontrivial $Q$-direction of $\wt{\eps}_{1}$ is an artifact of using nonlinear adapted derivative $w_{1}$.
-If we were to use the linear one $L_{Q}\eps$ (or $\td L_{Q}\eps$), then we wouldn't face this issue.
+If we were to use the linear one $L_{Q}\eps$ (or $\td L_{Q}\eps$), then we would not face this issue.
 However, the nonlinear adapted derivative $\D_{w}w$ has a lot of benefits; it solves a natural higher-order equation \eqref{eq:w1-equ} and so essentially simplifies the nonlinear analysis in the sequel. \end{rem}

 We are ready to fix the decompositions for $w$ and $w_{1}$.
-As mentioned above, we will use two different decomposition for $(w,w_{1})$.
+As mentioned above, we will use two different decompositions for $(w,w_{1})$.